bleaktwig/yuadrem-wiki/docs/languages/index.md

 [**Frisian**](frisian.md) was spoken in the peninsula before the [Penance](../history.md#age-of-sap), and remains the most common vocabulary in the region.
 It is currently spoken in the sumis of Fremit, Ushpavam, Vamerit, and Xarxage, as well as in the Holy Princedom of Ushpavam and the Kingdom of Meritan.
 A dialect of old Avshenesian, very similar to Frisian, is also spoken by the chiefdoms of Raraspan and Dzarog, as well as by the Ketepi people.
 <!-- TODO.
 Lots of links are needed here. -->

-**Shanise** was the main language spoken in the [Northern Territories](../geography/northern_territories.md), and it branched out from Avshenese in the thulk side of the [Ird Diaspora](../history.md#war-of-autumn).
+**Shanise** was the main language spoken in the Northern Territories<!--TODO:LINK--->, and it branched out from Avshenese in the thulk side of the [Ird Diaspora](../history.md#war-of-autumn).
 As of today, it is only spoken in the Kingdom of Gronselar<!-- TODO.
 Link. -->.
 Shanise is the basis for the gronselarian apomantic system<!-- TODO.
 Link. -->.

-**Voskian** is a family of dialects that developed north of the [Zoedrem desert](../geography/westlands.md#zoedrem), with the dispersion of the bughna people in the northern bughna migration<!-- TODO.
+**Voskian** is a family of dialects that developed north of the Zoedrem desert<!--TODO:LINK--->, with the dispersion of the bughna people in the northern bughna migration<!-- TODO.
 Link. -->.
 It is not currently spoken in any chiefdom, sumi, or kingdom, but the family is very common in the six thousand tribes<!-- TODO.
 Link. --> and the peoples of Saefel<!-- TODO.
 Link. -->.

 **Beast Speech** is an artificial vocabulary forged in Voskferm<!-- TODO.
 Link. -->, a kingdom that disappeared in the Penance.
 The language was designed to communicate with the highly intelligent Anthutes<!-- TODO.
 Link. -->, large horned mammals that were once common in that region.
 It is now used by merchants and travelers to ride these animals across the sumis and kingdoms of the Fesh Peninsula.